Telehealth: A Timely

 August 31, 2020

 Every American will need medical care at some point in their lives.
-For many, accessing needed care is simple—but for the nearly 28 million non-elderly Americans without health insurance, even a simple doctor’s visit can be an insurmountable cost.
+For many, accessing needed care is simple—but for the nearly 28 million non-elderly Americans without health insurance, even a simple in-person licensed medical provider visit can be an insurmountable cost.

 When cost is a barrier to access, 20% of uninsured adults forgo necessary clinical care.
 Even for those who can easily access care, the “stigma” or fear of awkward conversations with unfamiliar doctors prevents individuals from seeking treatment for common issues ranging from routine reproductive care, inflammation and STI screening.
 As a result, relatively harmless infections can do long-term damage and lead to scarring or infertility in women and men without them even knowing.